 Backpackers seeking accommodation in Ramallah are advised to look in the city centre, near Arafat Square.
 Here, you’ll find several new hostels with friendly and knowledgeable staff, plenty of space, and tour offerings.
 Since Ramallah is still growing, both in architectural and economic terms, it’s very likely that there will be a lot more hostels cropping up as more and more travellers add it to their list!
 Expect hostels here to be clean and spacious.
 Most hostels in Ramallah will be able to give you great ideas regarding the nightlife and any tours of the city.
 The city is a great place to visit if you’re interested in the early Christian and Orthodox religions as there are several interesting churches to visit.
 It is also the most affluent Palestinian city and has a vibrant nightlife and cultural centre.
 You may see locals wearing traditional Palestinian dress, although they are likely attending a wedding!
 Don’t miss the local Turkish baths in the neighbouring El-Bireh.

-Written by local enthusiast for Ramallah hostels
+Written by Travel Expert Ramallah

 Jakob Lombardi